 Chronic Pain Syndrome

-In some people with long-lasting pain, biochemical changes are triggered in the body, causing a different type of chronic pain (neuropathic pain) that doctors currently find difficult to diagnose and treat.
+In some people who have long-lasting pain, biochemical changes are triggered in the body, causing a different type of chronic pain (neuropathic pain) that doctors currently find difficult to diagnose and treat.
 Pain signals are somehow triggered by the nervous system and continue to fire for months or even years.
 (It is also possible that certain brain chemicals that suppress pain do not work properly.)

 Some chronic pain clinics have a stronger emphasis on invasive treatment, such as injections and surgical procedures, than others.
 Look for a clinic that offers you a choice of noninvasive treatments, including cognitive-behavioral therapy.
-Before having an invasive pain treatment, ask your doctor about his or her experience with that treatment Also, ask about research that shows how well it works for your condition.
+Before having an invasive pain treatment, ask your doctor about his or her experience with that treatment.
+Also, ask about research that shows how well it works for your condition.

 eMedicineHealth Medical Reference from Healthwise

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.